-The Representative Frequency will default to being the central (sky) frequency of the first spectral window.
-As with the spectral line interface, this can be changed, both by changing the spectral window and the frequency within this window.
+The Representative Frequency (Section 5.3.3.5) will default to being the central (sky) frequency of the last spectral window.
+As with the spectral line interface, this can be changed, both by selecting a different spectral window and by moving the frequency within this.
 However, it is not possible to change the other parameters of the individual spectral windows.
-These can only be changed by editing the single value of the sky frequency.